-Some people, especially pregnant women, should not take methotrexate.
-People should always discuss use of the drug with a doctor to weigh up the risks and benefits.
+Some people, especially pregnant people, should not take methotrexate.
+A person should always discuss the use of the drug with a doctor to weigh up the risks and benefits.

-If methotrexate does not provide adequate symptom relief on its own, doctors may prescribe it in combination with other medications.
-Options include other DMARDs, such as sulfasalazine doxycycline and hydroxychloroquine.
+If methotrexate does not provide adequate symptom relief on its own, doctors may prescribe it in combination with other medications such as biologic drugs.
+Options also include other DMARDs, such as sulfasalazine doxycycline and hydroxychloroquine.